WD-Scott/WordsofWar/README.md

 - ### `Cleaning_Data.ipynb`

-The Jupyter Notebook contains the code used to clean the input data (speeches.csv).
+The Jupyter Notebook contains the code used to clean the input data (speeches.csv) and set up the training, testing, and validation sets.
+This notebook uses the pre-trained BERT model and vectorizer (see BertSeqVect.py) to tokenize and vectorize the text data.

 - ### `EDA.ipynb`

-This Jupyter Notebook contains code and visualizations for exploratory data analysis.
+This Jupyter Notebook contains code and visualizations from our exploratory data analysis.

-- ### `Exploring_and_BasicNN.ipynb`
+- ### `Modeling.ipynb`

-This Jupyter Notebook contains code that explores the data using some the pre-trained BERT model and vectorizer (see BertSeqVect.py).
-We also experiment with three models: (1) CNN, (2) gated RNN (LSTM), and (3) gated RNN (LSTM) with attention mechanism.
-After developing these models, we then begin exploring various ways to perform interpretable learning and try and discern how the last model differentiatese the two classes.
+This Jupyter Notebook contains code for our modeling experiments.
+We experiment with three models: (1) MLP, (2) gated RNN (LSTM), and (3) pre-trained transformer.
+After developing these models, we then begin exploring various ways to perform interpretable learning and try and discern how the models differentiate the two classes.
 </details>
 <br>
 <details>